CodeNameTwister/Godot-IDE-Extension/DOCUMENTATION.md

 `(Work in Progress)`

-All customizable settings can be found in Editor Settings (with advance option envabled)
+All customizable settings can be found in Editor Settings (with advance option enabled)

 Reference in plugin section like `plugin/godot_ide/*`